Geodesic Models with Convexity Shape Prior: Experimental Results

-Table~\ref{table_Syntheic} presents the quantitative comparison results of the proposed Elastica-Convexity model with the Graph-Convexity model, the RandersGeo model, and the classical elastica models.
-This experiment is conducted on the images shown in Fig.~\ref{fig_Synthetic_Weizzman}, by varying the source point $\fp$ along the ground truth boundary.
-For each test image, we select $10$ (physical) points from its ground truth boundary and manually assign to each point a tangent.
-We further assume that these sampled points distribute evenly along the boundary.
-By running the compared models $10$ times per test image upon these source points, the average and standard deviation values of Jaccard scores are obtained.
-From Table~\ref{table_Syntheic}, we can see that the proposed model achieve the best performance in terms of the average values of the scores.
-Particularly, the Graph-Convexity and the proposed Elastica-Convexity models outperform the RandersGeo and classical elastica models in the synthetic images, because the latter are attracted by non-convex apparent gaps along the boundary.
+Table~\ref{table_Syntheic} presents the quantitative comparison results of the convexity-constrained geodesic models against the Graph-Convexity model, the RandersGeo model, and the classical curvature-penalized geodesic models, conducted on the images shown in Fig.~\ref{fig_Synthetic_Weizzman}.
+For each test image, we sample $10$ planar point distributed evenly along the ground truth boundary, and each point is manually assigned a tangent vector, thus yielding $10$ groups of annotations in conjunction with the scribbles as illustrated in the first column of Fig.~\ref{fig_Synthetic_Weizzman}.
+By running the evaluated models $10$ times per image upon those annotations, the average and standard deviation of the Jaccard scores are demonstrated in Table~\ref{table_Syntheic}.
+In columns $3$ to $6$ of Table~\ref{table_Syntheic}, the RSF-Convexity and Elastica-Convexity models obtain higher average values of Jaccard scores than the Graph-Convexity, RandersGeo and classical curvature-penalized models, due to the benefits from the integration of the convexity shape prior and the curvature penalization.
+Moreover, the Dubins-Convexity model achieves comparable performance with the RandersGeo model and the classical curvature-penalized models as shown in columns $2$ to $6$.